Vonfry/dotfiles/etc/nixos/readme.md

 `<name>`: Name is without point and only use lower camel case style.

+Note: Local files don't load by default except some special ones, so you should import them by yourselves.
+It can make file content more clearful.

 ## Dir Structure

 `./libs`: nix scripts are used in configure.